 Even next to the waters edge and having to keep a close eye on a roaming Piglet I was able to make the change really quickly.
 There are 2 sets of clips to fasten, and then you simple rotate the seat more upright and it’s done.
 You can use it either parent facing or forward facing, however it’s worth noting that the Zelia can only be folded in 1 piece if the seat is in the forward facing position.

 All things considered, I absolutely would.
-For city living it ticks all the boxes for me and I much prefer it to the more expensive pram I used with Piglet.
-I like the option to fold it in 1 or 2 pieces, the conversion from carrycot to seat and the good size of the basket underneath for all the bits and pieces I seem to end up taking out with us.
+For city living it ticks all the boxes for me and I much prefer it to the more expensive car seat stroller combo I used with Piglet.
+I like the option to fold it in 1 or 2 pieces, the conversion from bassinet to seat and the good size of the basket underneath for all the bits and pieces I seem to end up taking out with us.

 The price is a huge bonus and is well below many other travel systems on the market, while still boasting many of the same features.
 Although it doesn’t quite fit my ideal, I would definitely recommend any new parents consider it for their baby.
 It looks good, is easy to use and is affordable – you can’t ask for more than that!